emerald-dao/emerald-academy-v2/src/lib/content/quickstarts/1-non-fungible-token-next/en/readme.md

   const lessonVideoUrl = 'https://www.youtube.com/embed/MYEON2T7z9c'
 </script>

-## 🚩 Challenge 1: NonFungibleToken
+## 🚩 Quickstart 1: NonFungibleToken

 🎫 Deploy your own NFT contract to learn the basics of the Flow blockchain and Cadence.
 You'll use: